+Federal student loan relief offers suspended payments and zero interest through September 2021.
 But not all student loans were eligible for the economic stimulus package, including 12% of federal loans and all private loans.
 And some who were eligible may still need relief after the suspension period ends.

 If you need help with your student loan payments, refinancing may be on your mind.
 While it's possible to reduce your monthly payment—and possibly even your interest rate—through refinancing, there are some potential drawbacks that could do more harm than good.

 Student loan refinancing involves replacing one or more existing student loans with a new one offered by a private lender.
 You can refinance federal loans, private loans and even both together if you want.

 There are several private lenders that offer student loan refinancing options, and most of them allow you to get prequalified before you apply.
 This process allows you to easily shop around and compare rate offers from multiple lenders to ensure you get the best one.